rdcoletta/genomic_prediction_svs/README.md

                                          data/usda_22kSNPs_rils.hmp.txt \
                                          data/usda_RILs_2018.txt
 ```

+> These are the Files S3 and S4 from [DRUM repository 1](https://hdl.handle.net/11299/250568) that I mention in the manuscript

 I will use the software [Tassel 5](https://www.maizegenetics.net/tassel) for some basic QC, because this software can generate summaries (including allele frequency) pretty quickly.